NWT Homeschool Withdrawal: How to Pull Your Child from a DEA School

 Getting Your Documentation System in Place

 The withdrawal itself is straightforward.
 The harder work is building a documentation habit that makes the twice-yearly reviews smooth rather than stressful.
-The Northwest Territories Portfolio & Assessment Templates are designed around the NWT DEA review structure — including templates that align with Yellowknife, Beaufort Delta, Tłı̨chǫ, and Sahtu DEA expectations.
+The Northwest Territories Portfolio & Assessment Templates are designed around the NWT DEA review structure — including templates that align with Yellowknife, Beaufort Delta, Tłı̨chǫ, and Sahtu local education-body expectations.

 Getting the withdrawal right is one conversation.
 Getting the documentation right is a year-long practice — and the earlier you set it up, the easier it gets.